javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

 # Iterables

-*Iterable* objects is a generalization of arrays.
+*Iterable* objects are a generalization of arrays.
 That's a concept that allows us to make any object useable in a `for..of` loop.

 Of course, Arrays are iterable.
 But there are many other built-in objects, that are iterable as well.
 For instance, strings are also iterable.